 Tom and Daisy's movements are also supported by their money.
 At the beginning of the novel they move to fashionable East Egg, after moving around between "wherever people played polo and were rich together," and are able to very quickly pick up and leave at the end of the book after the murders, thanks to the protection their money provides (1.17).
 Daisy, for her part, only begins her affair with Gatsby after a very detailed display of his wealth (via the mansion tour).
 She even breaks down in tears after Gatsby shows off his ridiculously expensive set of colored shirts, crying that she's "never seen such beautiful shirts" before (5.118).

-Gatsby’s notoriety comes from, first and foremost, his enormous wealth, wealth he has gathered to win over Daisy.
+Gatsby's notoriety comes from, first and foremost, his enormous wealth, wealth he has gathered to win over Daisy.
 Gatsby was born to poor farmer parents in North Dakota, but at 17, determined to become rich, struck out with the wealthy Dan Cody and never looked back (6.5-15).
-Even though he wasn’t able to inherit any part of Cody’s fortune, he used what he learned of wealthy society to first charm Daisy before shipping out to WWI (in a uniform she had no idea he was poor, especially given his sophisticated manners).
-And then, after returning home and realizing Daisy was married and gone, he set out to earn enough money to win Daisy over, turning to crime via a partnership with Meyer Wolfshiem to quickly amass a huge sum (9.83-7).
+Even though he wasn't able to inherit any part of Cody's fortune, he used what he learned of wealthy society to first charm Daisy before shipping out to WWI.
+(In a uniform she had no idea he was poor, especially given his sophisticated manners).
+Then, after returning home and realizing Daisy was married and gone, he set out to earn enough money to win Daisy over, turning to crime via a partnership with Meyer Wolfshiem to quickly amass wealth (9.83-7).

 Meanwhile, Tom's mistress Myrtle, a car mechanic's wife, puts on airs and tries to pass as rich through her affair with Tom, but her involvement with the Buchanans gets her killed.
 George Wilson, in contrast, is constrained by his lack of wealth.
 He tells Tom Buchanan after finding out about Myrtle's affair that he plans to move her West, but he "[needs] money pretty bad" in order to make the move (7.146).
 Tragically, Myrtle is hit and killed that evening by Daisy.
 If George Wilson had had the means, he likely would have already left New York with Myrtle in tow, saving both of their lives.